c0ffeeartc/EntitasGenericAddon/README.md

   - Manual `EntityIndex` registration

 ## Installation
+There are two ways of using EntitasGenericAddon:
+  - with existing generated Contexts
+    - For now it only adds new generic contexts, generated and generic context instances have different workflows.
+Improvements are welcome
-Copy `Entitas.Generic` sources into same assembly as generated `Contexts` class
+    - Copy `Entitas.Generic`, `Entitas.Generic.Events` sources into same assembly as generated `Contexts` class
+  - standalone without generator
+    - Copy `Entitas.Generic`, `Entitas.Generic.Events` sources into `Assets` folder somewhere

 ## Usage